Danielle Collins: 2024: Two titles, top 10, retirement U-turn

-After her loss to world No. 1 Iga Świątek at the Australian Open, Collins announced that 2024 would be her last year of playing professional tennis.
+After her loss to world No. 1, Iga Świątek, at the Australian Open, Collins announced that 2024 would be her last year of playing professional tennis.

-At the Abu Dhabi Open where she qualified for the main draw, she defeated former No. 1, wildcard Naomi Osaka, in straight sets.
+At the Abu Dhabi Open where she qualified for the main draw, she defeated former No. 1, wildcard entrant Naomi Osaka, in straight sets.

 The following week, she also qualified for the WTA 1000 Qatar Ladies Open and reached the quarterfinals, defeating 13th seed Veronika Kudermetova, and Czechs Marie Bouzková and Kateřina Siniaková.
 In the quarterfinals, Collins lost to Anastasia Pavlyuchenkova in straight sets.

 In Indian Wells, Collins defeated Russian qualifier Erika Andreeva and then lost to Iga Świątek in the second round.

 In Miami, she reached the quarterfinals for the third time at this tournament, with wins over Bernarda Pera, Russians 30th seed Anastasia Potapova and Elina Avanesyan, and 19th seed Sorana Cirstea.
 She reached her second career WTA 1000 semifinal (after 2018 Miami) with a straight-set win against Caroline Garcia, increasing the head-to-head to 4–0.
 In the semifinals, she then defeated 14th seed Ekaterina Alexandrova, also in straight sets, to advance to her first WTA 1000 final.
 Ranked No. 53, she became the second lowest-ranked finalist in Miami behind only Naomi Osaka, and the fourth-oldest first-time WTA 1000 finalist since the category was introduced in 2009.
 She secured her inaugural WTA 1000 title with a decisive victory in straight sets over Elena Rybakina, the fourth seed and previous year's runner-up.
 This historic win marked her as the lowest-ranked champion, only the second unseeded woman to achieve the feat, and the third woman to claim her maiden singles title in Miami after turning 30 years old, following Chris Evert (1986) and Petra Kvitová (2023), since the tournament's inception in 1985.
 Additionally, she joined the champions list as the sixth American to triumph in Miami.
 As a result, she returned to the top 25 in the rankings, at No. 22.